 Many medical practices, whether generalists or specialists, can occasionally run into trouble receiving timely payments for the services they provide.
-Because of slow payers, bounced checks, problems with billing departments at insurance companies – even a healthy practice with a steady stream of patients can have moments A/Rs are aging and cash flow is tight.
+Because of slow payers, bounced checks, and problems with billing departments at insurance companies, even a healthy practice with a steady stream of patients can have a tight cash flow.

 Having the right financing available to help manage cash flow is critical.
 While it might make sense to charge some regular expenses to a small business credit card, other expenses will require immediate cash available in your business checking or savings accounts.
 From making sure that payroll is met to covering your lease, it’s helpful to have access to quick capital.

 A good example is treating individuals involved in a lawsuit.
 These types of treatments are generally provided in advance of payment because the bills are covered by a legal settlement.
 Court proceedings can drag on, and make it difficult to predict when you will be paid for your services.

-A long term loan, like an SBA loan, is an okay tool for this job.
-But because it can take upwards of 3 months to obtain, you need to have it in place before you have an issue.
-Then, despite that low APR, you’re potentially sitting on unused capital and getting charged interest the whole time.
+A long-term loan, like an SBA loan, is an okay tool for this job.
+But because it can take upwards of three months to obtain, you need to have it in place before your cash flow gets tight.
+Even then, despite that low APR, you’re potentially sitting on unused capital and getting charged interest the whole time.
 At the end of the day, that will significantly increase your total cost of capital.

 With an OnDeck line of credit you only pay interest on the amount you draw, and you have 6 months to repay your balance after each draw.
 Having access to a line of credit before you need the funds means you’re never in danger of coming up short because delays in A/R.

-2. Acquire Another Medical Practice or Buyout a Partner
+2. Acquire Another Medical Practice or to Buyout a Partner

-While some of these opportunities planned out long in advance, others are the result of completely unforeseeable circumstances, such as a competitor retiring early.
-How long you’ve had to plan for the opportunity will have a large impact on what financing will best enable you to move forward with the deal.
+Some of these opportunities are planned out long in advance but others are the result of completely unforeseeable circumstances, such as a competitor retiring early.
+How long you’ve had to plan for the opportunity will have a large impact on what financing will best enable you to move forward with any opportunity.

 3. Purchase Equipment for Your Practice

 Having the right equipment for your office is critical.
 If an important piece of equipment goes down, you’re losing revenue.
-If you’re not investing in new equipment, you’re limiting your capabilities and the range of patients you can diagnose and treat.
+If you’re not investing in new equipment, you’re limiting your maximum revenue capabilities, and limiting the range of patients you can diagnose and treat.

 If you need equipment to fill out your new office, or an expansion location, then you probably have enough time to work through the process and time period of an SBA loan.
 However, if some of your expensive equipment, like your x-ray system, breaks suddenly you may find that you need funds much quicker to prevent a loss in business.

-The best way to deal with a broken infusion pump, or other large equipment, is by having a small business line of credit on hand to prepare for these events.
+The best way to deal with large equipment that breaks, like an infusion pump, is by having a small business line of credit on hand to prepare for these events.
 If you do not have a LOC at your fingertips, then you likely will need to access a small business loan quickly.

 4. Buy Commercial Property for Your Medical Practice

-Purchasing commercial real estate for a medical practice is a great way to for doctors to grow their net worth, and it could lower your monthly expense payments if you’re currently renting.
+Purchasing commercial real estate for a medical practice is a great way for doctors to grow their net worth, and it could lower your monthly expense payments if you’re currently renting.

 5. Marketing & Advertising to Grow Your Medical Practice

-You might need money for various marketing activities when you want to grow your practice, after you’ve acquired another medical practice, after relocating your practice, or expand and open up a satellite office.
-Marketing a medical practice is generally done in two ways:
+You might need money for various marketing activities when you want to grow your practice, acquire a new practice, relocate, or when expanding and opening up a satellite office.
+Marketing a medical practice is generally done through both online and offline activities.